- Borderlands 3

 Human: Fall Flat

-Puzzles are a lot easier to solve with friends... usually (two minds are better than one and all that jazz).
+Puzzles are a lot easier to solve with friends... usually (two minds are better than one, so we've heard).
 Human: Fall Flat contains a wide variety of physics-based puzzles that players can complete either alone or together with two players in local co-op or up to eight players online.
 Don't let the minimalist art style fool you because navigating through the dream-like environments is tougher than it seems.

 Guacamelee!
 One-Two Punch Collection